 - Taxable: This option specifies that the flat rate shipping for that particular zone is taxable.
 Taxes include Sales tax, Value Added Taxes, etc. which can be set in the Tax tab under WooCommerce > Settings

 - None: This option specifies that the Shipping costs will not include taxes.

-- Cost: Here, enter the cost to be set for normal products that are going to be shipped to a particular shipping zone, excluding taxes.
+In this case, you need to enter the cost that needs to be set for the normal products going to be shipped to a particular shipping zone, excluding taxes.
 Alternatively, enter the sum of the costs for different items together.
-There are three placeholders which can be alternately entered here:
+There are three placeholders that can be alternately entered here:

 - [qty] for the number of items

 - [cost] for the total cost of items

 - [fee percent = “10” min_fee = “20” max_fee = “”] for percentage-based fees